blakewood84/angular-e-commerce-cart/task-debug-list/README.md

 -Issue Product Display Rating (needs working method)

-Add a Sorting Method for Price and Name
+Create a method to splice any item with quantity of 0 and upload any remaining items to localStorage in the Cart Add a Sorting Method for Price and Name
 Add a Comments Section for Users
-+ Bubble to Shopping Cart when products added
++Bubble to Shopping Cart when products added
 Only let user add up to ammount of product in stock

 ====FINISHED TASKS====